--> To start the process of becoming a referee, please visit www.FLSRC.org.

 All referee courses are currently held online.
 Follow the prompts to create your referee profile, please ensure you take the Grade 8 Referee Course.

-All newly trained referees always start in our recreational soccer program, there, they gain their experience and increase their confidence.
+All newly trained referees start in our recreational soccer program, there, they gain their experience and increase their confidence.
 When the referee assignor thinks you are ready to move onto the next level (competitive soccer), he will then speak to you and assign you games at the competitive level via gotsoccer.
-Please create a referee account at www.gotsoccer.com this is different then your players account.
+Please do not create a referee account at gotsoccer as FYSA will create one for you and send you the temporary userid and password.
 Click on [Referees and Assignors], Click on [Register] underneath [New Accounts].

 If you are over 18, a background check must be performed.
 If you are under 18, you must perform an age verification.
 This can be found at the top of your gotsoccer referee account web page.